bahmutov/start-server-and-test/README.md

 start-test 8080
 ```

-**Tip:** I highly recommend you specify the full URL instead of the port, see the `localhost vs 0.0.0.0 vs 127.0.0.1` section later in this README.
+**Tip:** Specify the full URL instead of the port, see the `localhost vs 0.0.0.0 vs 127.0.0.1` section later in this README.

 ### Options